 Henri Rey's work with psychotic, borderline and neurotic patients both in psychoanalytic practice and at the Maudsley Hospital is vividly described.
 This has led to the description of important mental mechanisms which help us to address basic clinical problems.

 Riesenberg-Malcolm, R. 1999.
 On Bearing Unbearable States of Mind.
 New Library of Psychoanalysis, Routledge.

-This book shows the importance of Rivière’s work not only as a translator of Freud and close colleagues of Melanie Klein, and exponent of her work, but also as an original analytic thinker in her own right.
+This book shows the importance of Rivière’s work, not only as a translator of Freud and close colleague of Melanie Klein, but also as an original analytic thinker in her own right.

 Rosenfeld, H. A. 1964.
 Psychotic States.
 Hogarth Press.

 Rosenfeld (1910-1986) makes a powerful case for the intelligibility of psychotic symptoms and the potential benefits of their treatment by psychoanalytic means.

 Rosenfeld, H. A. 1987.
 Impasse and Interpretation: Therapeutic and Anti-Therapeutic Factors in the Psychoanalytic Treatment of Psychotic, Borderline, and Neurotic Patients.
 New Library of Psychoanalysis, Routledge.
 Find out about translations

 After describing the facts in the analytic situation that can lead to impasses, Rosenfeld shows how a detailed understanding of narcissism and projective identification in the analytic process can undo them.